'Why we want a civil partnership'

 Dee and James, Oxfordshire

-Dee, in her 50s, and James, in his 30s, say their main concern is that Dee's final salary pension will only be given to a spouse or civil partner.
+Dee Harvey, in her 50s, and James Thrussell, in his 30s, say their main concern is that Dee's final salary pension will only be given to a spouse or civil partner.

 The two have been together for 11 years, they have a joint mortgage and are expecting to become grandparents through Dee's son.